As an Amazon Associate we earn from qualifying purchases.

 It’s hard to beat cooking fish at home.
 Whether you choose to use high quality nonstick cookware to pan sear your fish, or opt instead for the BBQ,

 While fish is a healthy protein source, it is also in danger because of overfishing.
-Hence, while it’s important that we make full use of the nutrients provided by fish, we need to discuss cooking fish sustainably at home and several options to go about it.
+Hence, while it’s important that I make full use of the nutrients provided by fish, I need to discuss cooking fish sustainably at home and several options to go about it.

 The Fishing Industry